zhubonan/aiida-castep/README.md

 TODOS
 -----

-* Methods for importing existing calculations.
+* Methods for importing existing calculations
+* Support for submitting file based CASTEP calculations.
 * At the moment there is no enforcement on the type in `ParameterData` input node.
 For example, setting *smearing_width* to 0.1 and "0.1" is equivalent, but they will store differently in the database.
 * WorkChain development for automated restart of calculations.
 (Waiting for AiiDA 1.0.0)